 This Haunting Road Trip Through Iowa Ghost Towns Is One You Won’t Forget

-When we think of ghost towns, we think of cobwebbed saloons and Wild West towns abandoned to the ghosts of gunslingers past.
+When we think of ghost towns in IA, we think of cobwebbed saloons and Wild West towns abandoned to the ghosts of gunslingers past.
 You may be surprised to find that there are quite a few ghost towns in eastern Iowa, and they contain as much haunted history as any of the iconic ghost towns that first come to mind when thinking of the wild, wild west.

 From abandoned mining towns to small towns that fought to survive during some of Iowa’s devastating floods, you can take a tour of some of these ghost towns right in your backyard and discover slices of Iowa’s history.
-Check out the directions on this Google Map for a chilling and educational 4 hour and 55-minute journey through seven of eastern Iowa’s deserted communities.
-Get in the car and go on this haunting road trip through Iowa!
+Check out the directions on this Google Map for a chilling and educational 4-hour and 55-minute journey through seven of eastern Iowa’s deserted communities.
+Get in the car and go on this haunted road trip through Iowa!

 We hope you enjoy this historic and haunting road trip through Iowa.
 If you want to learn more about Iowa’s haunted past, you might be interested in the most haunted places in Iowa!
 Which ghost towns in IA would you add to the list?
 Did we miss any?
 Let us know!

 Where are some haunted places in Iowa?